 Los Angeles reaches deal to host 2028 Olympic Games

-The city of Los Angeles reached a deal on Monday for the city to host the 2028 summer Olympic games.
+The city of Los Angeles reached a deal on Monday for the city to host the 2028 summer Olympic games, making it a three-time Olympic city.

-The agreement, which will be formally announced later on Monday, follows an earlier vote this month by the International Olympic Committee to seek a deal to award the 2024 and 2028 games.
+The agreement followed an earlier vote this month by the International Olympic Committee to seek a deal to award the 2024 and 2028 games.

 TRUMP: 'WORKING HARD' ON LA OLYMPICS BID